improdead/Vector-roblox/IMPLEMENTATION_STATUS.md

 # Vector — Implementation Status

+See also: IMPLEMENTATION_PLAN.md for the detailed roadmap, contracts, and acceptance criteria.

 This document tracks what’s implemented, partial (placeholder or limited), and not implemented across the Vector codebase, plus decisions/APIs needed from you.

 ## Overview